WWSW-FM: Air Staff

-WWSW HD2
+WWSW-FM HD2

-On April 25, 2006, WWSW's HD2 subchannel began carrying a format focusing on Rhythmic Oldies, which was originally heard on the former WJJJ (104.7 FM).
+On April 25, 2006, WWSW-FM's HD2 subchannel began carrying a format focusing on Rhythmic Oldies, which was originally heard on the former WJJJ (104.7 FM).

 In 2016, when 3WS cancelled its weekly "Sunday Night Diner" program, the format of the HD2 station was changed to 1950s and 60s oldies, similar to what was heard on the diner program each week.
 In addition, the subchannel carried Duquesne Dukes football and men's basketball games, as well as pre-game, post-game, and coaches shows for both sports.

 A couple of years later, the HD2 station moved its focus to 1960s and 70s oldies, and was branded as "3WS HD2."